SerendipityJones/ares-dotcount-plugin/README.md

     end
 ```

-3. Edit `ares-webportal/app/templates/components/fs3-xp.hbs` and add this to the end:
+3. Edit `ares-webportal/app/templates/components/fs3-xp.hbs` (you will need to ssh into your shell for this one) and add this to the end:

 ```
 <div class="dotcount">